michael-steinert-repository/DockerEssentials/README.md

 * Docker Registries are a Storage and Distribution System for Docker Images
 * Images can be pulled or pushed into Docker Registries
-* Docker Registries can be public or private
+* Docker Registries can be public or private:
-    * Public Registries are aviable for everyone
+    * Public Registries are available for everyone
-    * Private Registries are only aviable for the Owners
+    * Private Registries are only available for the Owners

 <p align="center">
     <img src="https://user-images.githubusercontent.com/29623199/133730387-a9315406-0915-42f7-b825-ba06d63ee412.JPG" alt="Docker Registry" width="50%"/>